salms358/Drip-By-Salmz/README.md

 - My mentor Marcel who gave me good advice on potential features to include in my project.

-- Tutor support helped me when I ran into issues I needed assistance with solving.
+- Tutor support helped me when I ran into issues I needed assistance with solving problems.

 - The slack community and Code Institute for helping with dealing with a family loss.